gaultier/blog/write_a_video_game_from_scratch_like_1987.md

 I remember playing this game as a kid (must have been on Windows 98).
 It was a lot of fun!
 I don't exactly remember the rules though so it's a best approximation.

 > If you spot an error, please open a [Github issue](https://github.com/gaultier/blog)!
+And the source code repository for the game is [here](https://github.com/gaultier/minesweeper-from-scratch).

 **Table of Contents**